alessio9008/TrackMyself-Automatic-Tracking-Positioning-System-through-RESTful-webservices-and-Android-app/README.md

 The app has also a Service that runs in background; it sends the data to the server and collects the data about the current location.

+This project was developed by Alessio Oglialoro and Daniele Saitta.